-- (1) The doctoral examination has been passed when both the colloquium has been passed and the grade of the accepted dissertation is at least "rite". - (2) 1In order to calculate the overall grade, the grade for the dissertation to two decimal places in accordance with § 9 Para.
+- (1) The doctoral examination has been passed when both the colloquium has been passed and the grade of the accepted dissertation is "rite" or better. - (2) In order to calculate the overall grade, the grade for the dissertation to two decimal places in accordance with § 9 Para.
 6 is multiplied by two and the grade for the colloquium in accordance with § 11 Para.
 6 is added.
-2The resulting number is divided by three and rounded to two decimal places.
-3From the result of this calculation, the overall grade of the doctoral examination is determined using the following schema:
+The resulting number is divided by three and rounded to two decimal places.
+From the result of this calculation, the overall grade of the doctoral examination is determined using the following schema:

+'''

-0.00 = summa cum laude from 0.01 to 1.35 = magna cum laude from 1.36 to 2.35 = cum laude from 2.36 to 3.35 = rite from 3.36 = insufficienter
+0.00 = summa cum laude

+from 0.01 to 1.35 = magna cum laude

+from 1.36 to 2.35 = cum laude

+from 2.36 to 3.35 = rite

+from 3.36 = insufficienter

+'''

-- (3) 1After the colloquium, the chair of the examination board is to inform the candidate of the result of the determination of the overall grade orally.
-2The overall grade and the grades for the dissertation and colloquium are to be noted in the record of the colloquium (§ 11 Para.
-5). - (4) 1The dean sends the candidate a provisional notification of the results of a passed examination.
-2This provisional notification does not entitle the candidate to use the title "Doctor"; also terms such as "Dr. of" or similar are not allowed.
-3This is to be indicated in the provisional notification.
+- (3) After the colloquium, the chair of the examination committee is to inform the candidate of the result of the determination of the overall grade orally.
+The overall grade and the grades for the dissertation and colloquium are to be noted in the record of the colloquium (§ 11 Para.
+5). - (4) The dean sends the candidate a provisional notification of the results of a passed examination.
+This provisional notification does not entitle the candidate to use the title "Doctor"; also terms such as "Dr. of" or similar are not allowed.
+This is to be indicated in the provisional notification.